PhD in Sociology | Doctorate in Sociology Programs

-However, Ph.D. holders can expect to face strong competition for sociologist positions because sociology is a popular field of study with a relatively small number of positions.ii For this reason, graduates of Sociology PhD programs may also consider advanced teaching positions and research opportunities with colleges, universities, sociological organizations and federal agencies.
-While employment of sociologists is projected to show little or no change from 2016 to 2026, Postsecondary Sociology Teachers are expected to see a 10% growth.i This could be a great next step after earning your Sociology PhD degree.
+However, Ph.D. holders can expect to face strong competition for sociologist positions because sociology is a popular field of study with a relatively small number of positions, according to the Bureau of Labor Statistics.
+For this reason, graduates of Sociology PhD programs may also consider advanced teaching positions and research opportunities with colleges, universities, sociological organizations and federal agencies.
+While employment of sociologists is projected to show little or no change from 2022 to 2032, Postsecondary Sociology Teachers are expected to see a 8% growth, per the BLS.
+This could be a great next step after earning your Sociology PhD degree.

 Search for Sociology PhD Programs

 Review Sociology PhD Programs below or use the menu to sort by location and format.
 When you’re ready, click on any of the Sociology Doctorate programs to read to learn more.
 Then use the on page form to contact the school right away!